In this section

 Visitors from pharmaceutical, medical or nursing backgrounds request to observe the department's functioning and facilities.
 Visitors are accepted, when possible.
 The department also accepts work experience students as part of the RCH Work Experience Program.

 Departmental pharmacists may choose to further their clinical training by applying to study Graduate Certificate, Graduate Diploma, or Master in Clinical Pharmacy.
-Run by the Faculty of Pharmacy and Pharmaceutical Sciences, Monash University, the courses are conducted over up to 2 years on a part-time basis, and covers topics such as Therapeutics, Pathophysiology, Clinical Pharmacy and Pharmacokinetics.
-Currently the department has one pharmacist enrolled in the Master of Clinical Pharmacy degree.
+Run by the Faculty of Pharmacy and Pharmaceutical Sciences, Monash University, the courses are conducted over up to 3 years on a part-time basis, and covers topics such as Therapeutics, Pathophysiology, Clinical Pharmacy and Pharmacokinetics.

 Pharmacy department staff attend training courses and educational meetings both within and outside the hospital.
 Examples include: